wistia/WistiaKit/README.md

 ## You Improve WistiaKit

 We're still in the early phases of developing this thing.
-Please get in touch with us (Create an issue, a pull request, email or tweet at Wistia, etc.) to let us know what you'd like to see in WistiaKit.
+Please get in touch with us (Create an issue, a pull request, email or tweet at Wistia, etc.) to let us know what you'd like to see in `WistiaKit`.

 ## Requirements